Hot Shots Academy

 Students who successfully complete all 17 performance objectives of the firefighter program will be prepared to take the State of Florida Firefighter I and II examinations.

-Students will be responsible for purchasing their own instructional book (Essentials of Firefighting 6th Edition).
-They also will be responsible for rental fees for required bunker gear, taking care of their own accommodations, (if necessary) and transportation to the academy.
+Students will be responsible for purchasing their own instructional book (Essentials of Firefighting 7th Edition).
+They also will be responsible for rental fees for required bunker gear, taking care of their own accommodations, and transportation to the academy.

-Students who are approved for the fee waiver must commit to volunteer at a Monroe County station for a minimum of three years.
+Students who qualify for the fee waiver must commit to volunteer at a Monroe County station for a minimum of three years.
 This volunteer requirement is waived if the student is hired as a full-time career firefighter anywhere in Monroe County.